2 factor authentication FAQs

 What happens once I run out of backup codes if that is the only 2 Factor option I am using?

-Otherwise, you will need to use the recover option to change your password as described above.
+• Otherwise, you will need to use the recover option to change your password and access your account settings.

 What happens if Google Authenticator stops working?